pjstadig/tim-clojure-1.0-snapshot/README.markdown

     the terms of this license.
     You must not remove this notice, or any other, from this software.

-    Modifications are copyright Paul Stadig, and released under the same license.
+    Modifications are copyright Stadig Technologies, LLC, and released under the same license.

 Terracotta Integration Module code is copyright Stadig Technologies, LLC.